Marcel Audemard d'Alançon

-Éric Henri Marcel Audemard d’Alançon (5 January 1914 – 6 June 1940) was an airmen in the French Air Force during World War II.
+Éric Henri Marcel Audemard d’Alançon (5 January 1914 – 6 June 1940) was an airman in the French Air Force during World War II.

 Biography

 Early years

 Alançon was born on January 5, 1914, in Paris, France.
 He was born into a military family and entered an Air Force school in Versailles in his mid teens.
 On October 1, 1935, he graduated and enlisted in the French Air Force.

 Military career

 On November 4, at Villacoublay, he began his Air Force flying lessons, he flew the Morane-Saulnier MS.315 and Potez 25 aircraft.
 He was named a corporal on April 4, 1936, and did his pilot training at Avord, from April to August 1936; he officially became a pilot on July 3, shortly before being promoted to sergeant on August 1, 1936.